-Taylor looked on with surprise as Samook pushed her way gently through the crowd.
+Taylor looked on with surprise as Samook pushed her way through the crowd of taller Aarden and Illiya.
 “I would like to do this.”

 Taylor looked at Kaz-ur, then at Samook.
 “Are you sure?
 Is that okay?”

-Ten Aarden nodded in unison and raised a claw in salute.
+Ten Aarden growled in unison and raised a claw in salute.